fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/docs/build_deploy/build_deploy_documentation.md

 - **AWS_REGION** : region of the AWS EC2 instances; generally: eu-central- 1
 - **DATA_MART_REFRESH_DATA_MARTS_EVERY_SECONDS** : delay between resource-
     intensive data mart refreshes
-       o Note: typically, refreshing every hour (setting this value to 3600 ) is more than enough since users usually not count the seconds until a new model is available
+   - Note: typically, refreshing every hour (setting this value to 3600 ) is more than enough since users usually not count the seconds until a new model is available
 - **DATA_MART_ENABLE_MODEL_TRAINING_EVERY_SECONDS** : delay between checking
-    if a city is available for training and potentially triggering the MTS o Note: with the same reasoning as before, we advise setting this value to 3600 or higher; training usually takes more than an hour anyway
+    if a city is available for training and potentially triggering the MTS
+   - Note: with the same reasoning as before, we advise setting this value to 3600 or higher; training usually takes more than an hour anyway
 - **DATA_MART_ENABLE_LABELLING_REQUESTS_EVERY_SECONDS** : delay between
-    emitting a batch of labelling requests to the ILS component o Note: the same reasoning as with the two previously mentioned parameters applies here
+    emitting a batch of labelling requests to the ILS component
+       - Note: the same reasoning as with the two previously mentioned parameters applies here
 - **ILS_PUBLIC_ENDPOINT_URL** : public URL to the ILS service, including port and http prefix